Quit Comparing and Stop Your Mom Guilt

 Comparison takes energy.
-By spending our time dwelling on who and what we aren’t, we’re spinning our wheels and not getting any closer to what we actually want.
-Mimicking other’s lives doesn’t get you closer to your ideal life, and lamenting that you don’t have what someone else has takes wastes time and energy that could be dedicated to improving your own life.
+By spending time dwelling on who and what we aren’t, we’re spinning our wheels and not getting any closer to what we actually want.
+Mimicking other’s lives doesn’t get you closer to your ideal life.
+And, lamenting that you don’t have what someone else has, wastes time and energy that could be dedicated to improving your life.

 Question What’s True